Spot Size Converting Fiber Arrays

 Spot size converters (SSCs) provide an efficient coupling from arrays of optical fibers to photonic integrated circuits (PICs).
 They reduce the mode field using lithographically defined waveguides.
 PHIX offers v-groove fiber arrays with a pre-attached spot size converter.
 Depending on the required mode field, these can be made from ion exchanged glass (IONext, a partnership with TEEM Photonics) or Silicon Nitride (SiN, manufactured by LioniX International).
 These lithographic transposers can be interfaced to PICs of any common material.

-Traditional ways to reduce the mode field of an optical fiber are the use of high numerical aperture fibers, lensed fibers or specially tapered fibers.
+Traditional ways to reduce the mode field of an optical fiber are the use of ultra-high numerical aperture (UHNA) fibers, lensed fibers or specially tapered fibers.
 These solutions work well for single fibers, but they provide serious alignment challenges when applied to multi-channel configurations.
 Variations in core concentricity and cladding diameter would inevitably result in high losses.

 Our SSCs, on the other hand, offer a low-loss multi-channel solution.
 They exhibit lithographic accuracy at the chip interface and therefore demonstrate a minimal waveguide to waveguide loss.
 PHIX has an automated process for attachment of spot size converters to our fiber arrays.
 This method is similar to how we assemble fiber arrays to PICs with integrated SSCs directly.